Engaging in Criminal Offenses with a Weapon

 - the defendant did so while committing or attempting to commit the designated felony.

-Attorneys for Firearm Offenses in Tampa, FL
+Attorneys for Use of a Firearm During a Felony in Tampa, FL

 If you were accused of using a weapon or firearm while committing or attempting to commit a felony under Section 790.07(1) and (2), Fla.
 Stat., then contact an experienced criminal defense attorney at Sammis Law Firm.